 Proposed Beds by Service

 Bidders shall indicate the number of beds proposed for each Service Area using the Service-specific Cost Proposal Templates: Attachments Q (CWES), R (FGCS), and S (SAL).
+The Agency will decide the number of beds per contract after contract award.
+The number of contracted beds per Contractor may differ from the number of beds proposed by the Bidder.

 The following assumptions by Service have been set by the Agency.